wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 ### Step 2: Deploy the REST API

-Choreo maintains 2 environments by default: development and production.
+Choreo maintains two environments by default: development and production.
 Let's deploy the API to the development environment.

 1. Click **Deploy** in the left pane.